WGSExtract/WGSExtract-Dev/README.md

 # WGSExtract

 This is the main WGS Extract Development repository and support area.
-See [WGSExtract.github.io] (https://wgsextract.github.io/ "WGS Extract") for the main entry point for users.
+See https://wgsextract.github.io/ for the main entry point for users.